realodix/assert-dev/README.md

 https://github.com/wikimedia/Assert

 This package provides an alternative to PHP's `assert()` that allows for an simple and reliable way to check preconditions and postconditions in PHP code.
-It was proposed [as a MediaWiki RFC](https://www.mediawiki.org/wiki/Requests_for_comment/Assert), but is completely generic and can be used by any PHP program or library.
-It is published under the MIT license, see the COPYING file.

 Usage
 -------